Stewart Copeland: Projects (Since 2008)

+from Empirical Time Research?
+Timing, Tempo and Rhythm: Evidence from the Laboratory and the Concert Stage" for the Oxford University Press book "Performing Time: Synchrony and Temporal Flow in Music and Dance."

-On February 6, 2023, the album "Divine Tides" brought Copeland his 7th Grammy Award and Ricky Kej his 3rd Grammy Award in the 65th Annual Grammy Awards in the category of Best Immersive Audio Album.
+On February 6, 2023, the album Divine Tides brought Copeland his seventh Grammy Award and Ricky Kej his third Grammy Award in the 65th Annual Grammy Awards in the category of Best Immersive Audio Album.

 Personal life

 In 1974, Copeland became romantically involved with Curved Air vocalist Sonja Kristina, and they were married from 1982 to 1991.
 He adopted her son from a previous relationship, and they had two sons of their own.
-In 1981, he fathered a son with Irish author Desmond Guinness' daughter Marina.
-He currently lives in Los Angeles with his second wife, with whom he has three children.
+In 1981, he fathered a son with Marina, the daughter of Irish author Desmond Guinness and Mariga Guinness.
+He currently lives in Los Angeles with his second wife Fiona, with whom he has three children.

 Copeland's hobbies include rollerskating, cycling along the beach in Santa Monica, filmmaking, and playing polo.
 He is also active on his YouTube channel, where he uploads videos of himself and other musicians during jam sessions in his studio, the Sacred Grove.

 Drumming style

 Copeland grew up listening to a combination of Lebanese music, rock and roll, jazz, and reggae, but he selected from these styles what he needed rather than imitating them.
 In the 1980s, when many musicians were looking for bigger sound from bigger drums, he added Octobans.
 Invented by Tama Drums in 1978, Octobans consisted of eight six-inch drums in the shape of narrow tubes.
 He used another innovation, a splash cymbal based on a toy that he owned and that he helped Paiste design.
 He relied heavily on his 13" hi-hats.

-Despite being left-handed, Copeland plays a right-handed drum kit, placing the hi-hats on his left and ride cymbal and floor toms on his right.
-He uses a wide dynamic range and demonstrates a proficiency of jazz-style articulation in his snare drum playing, interspersing strong back-beats with soft rim comping.
-During his years with the Police, he became known for engaging only the hi-hat with the bass drum to keep the beat.

-In an interview with Modern Drummer, Copeland has cited Mitch Mitchell of the Jimi Hendrix Experience as a prime musical influence.
-He states that as a child, whenever he had a song or melody pop in his head, he would walk around wondering how Mitchell would drum to that particular tune.
-He also named Sandy Nelson and Ginger Baker as other fundamental influences in the youth years.
-He has stated that due to his "enforced listening" of Buddy Rich, he considers himself "allergic" to jazz.

-He is noted for his strong emphasis on the groove as a complement to the song, rather than as its core component.
-Nonetheless, his playing often incorporates spectacular fills and subtle inflections which greatly augment the groove.
-Compared to most of his 1980s contemporaries, his snare sound was bright and cutting.
-He is also one of the few rock drummers to use traditional grip rather than matched grip.
-He is also noted for syncopation in his drumming.